ledn-reviewer/ledn-frontend-challenge-ui/README.md

 ## Requirements

-Your task is to design the foundation of a user interface capable of identifying planets susceptible to uprisings and enabling proactive intervention.
+Your task is to design the foundation of a responsive user interface capable of identifying planets susceptible to uprisings and enabling proactive intervention.
 The objective is to build a UI that assists administrators in analyzing transactions across various planets.
 To meet this goal, adhere to the following guidelines:

 1. **Summary**
     - The administrators would like to see a summary of all the planets of the galaxy.